heb12/heb12-go/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
+You shoud have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 See COPYING.LESSER for more license information.